shundhammer/myrlyn/README.md

 - Install, update and remove individual or multiple packages
 - Pick a specific package version for installation or update
-- Set a package to "taboo" (never install) or "protected" (keep the current version)
+- Lock or unlock  a package: Set it to "taboo" (never install) or "protected" (keep the current version)
 - Install and remove patterns
 - Install and remove patches
 - Browse and select packages by repository